 Particular strengths of CSR members include literature, intellectual history, social and cultural history, history of the book, history of religion, history of science and medicine, history of art, history of universities, epistolary networks, history of translation, the relationships between Neo-Latin and the vernaculars, and the classical tradition.
 Colleagues who are able to mentor can be found here, under 'academic staff': https://www2.warwick.ac.uk/fac/arts/ren/about_us/centrestaff/

-Interested applicants are invited to send the following documents by (and preferably before) 5:00pm on Friday 4th June 2021, both to the CSR's administrator Jayne Sweet (firstname.lastname@example.org) and to the Centre's director David Lines (D.A.Lines@warwick.ac.uk):
+Earliest available start date is 1 October 2022.
+Interested applicants are invited to send the following documents by (and preferably before) 5:00pm on Monday 28th February 2022, both to the CSR's administrator Jayne Sweet (firstname.lastname@example.org) and to the Centre's director David Lines (D.A.Lines@warwick.ac.uk):

 - a short description of their proposed project (maximum 2 A4 pages)